chunky-dev/docs/ChunkyDocs/docs/user_interface/render/scene.md

 - `Load scene` - Opens the `Select 3D Scene` dialog.

-- `Save current frame` - Saves the current frame of the Render.
+- `Save current frame` - Saves the current frame of the Render based upon `Output mode` set under the [Advanced Tab](../advanced).

-- `Copy current frame` - Copies the current frame of the render to the clipboard.
+- `Copy current frame` - Copies the current frame of the render to the clipboard based upon `Output mode` set under the [Advanced Tab](../advanced).

 ---